kimsk/chia-piggybank/POST-5.md

 # Securing Piggybank Coin (ASSERT_MY_*)

-In the [last post](POST-4.md), we are able to guarantee that our contribution coins have to be spent together with specific piggybank coin.
+In the [last post](POST-4.md), we are able to guarantee that our contribution coins have to be spent together with our designated piggybank coin by aseerting puzzle annoucement.

 However, the existing piggybank coin still has issues allowing bad actors to steal our mojos.
 Let's look at those issues together: